guillaumejaume/graph-neural-networks-roadmap/README.md

 # Deep Learning on Graphs: a roadmap

-This roadmap explores the following topics:

-- Graph Convolutional Networks
-- Graph Neural Networks
-- Relation Networks
+This roadmap explores the latest advances made in the field of deep learning on graphs.
+After listing the main papers that set the foundations of DL on graphs and Graph Neural Networks, we dig in each sub-topic.
+Sub-topics include graph VAE, generative model of graphs, theoretical studies of the expressiveness power of GNNs, edge-informative graphs etc..

 I would continue adding papers to this roadmap.
+Feel free to suggest new papers that are missing in this list.

 ---------------------------------------